bobbyvivian/beebeean/README.md

 #### 5/31 Vivian
 Made it so that you can retry after winning too (click on victory screen).
 Made it so that we now have 3 levels.
 Made different tabs for the levels so we can store all the contents, made the buttons and text in startscreen and also a method in startscreen to determine which button the player clicked on.
 Depending on the button, player's level field is changed accordingly and the right platforms/spikes/berries is displayed.
 The level is also displayed on the screen.
 All the levels are the same right now, will change, most importantly the logic is done.

+#### 5/31 Xinni
+Working on making the different difficulty levels by rearranging platforms, spikes, and strawberries.
+Currently working on making level 1.